 An American study looking at the links between affordable housing, homelessness and HIV/AIDS reported that people experiencing homelessness have HIV infection rates up to 16 times higher than those living in stable homes.
 For people living with HIV or AIDS, having a stable home decreased emergency room visits by 35% and slashed hospitalization by 57%, resulting in reduced health care costs.

-Treatment of infectious diseases among people who are homeless is complicated by the fact that many homeless people face barriers in accessing health services, lack funds for medication, and may not easily be able to follow treatment schedules.
+Treatment of infectious diseases among people experiencing homeless is complicated by the fact that many of them face barriers in accessing health services, lack funds for medication, and may not easily be able to follow treatment schedules.
 Further challenges include not having ID or a health card, feelings of stigmatization and/or the lack of transportation to health visits.
-The reality is that people experiencing homelessness have few options but to continue using emergency services or staying in unhealthy environments, meaning that even if they have access to treatment, they are still at high risk of contracting other infectious diseases.
+The reality is that people experiencing homelessness have few options but to continue using emergency services or staying in unhealthy environments, which means even if they have access to treatment, they are still at high risk of contracting other infectious diseases.

-In England, the National Institute for Health and Clinical Excellence recommends the following guidelines to better treat, control and decrease the cases of TB, hepatitis C, and HIV among the homeless population and those at-risk:
+In England, the National Institute for Health and Clinical Excellence recommends the following guidelines to better treat, control and decrease the cases of TB, hepatitis C, and HIV among the people experiencing homelessness and those at-risk:

 - Simultaneous screenings for TB, hepatitis C, and HIV